Frequently Asked Questions

 What is a Tuition Benefit?

-I'm on a tuition waver.
+I'm on a tuition waiver.
 How many credits do I sign up for?

 How long will my application take to process?